celo-org/celo-monorepo/packages/docs/command-line-interface/account.md

 OPTIONS
   --derivationPath=derivationPath
       Choose a different derivation Path (Celo's default is "m/44'/52752'/0'/0").
-Allows to use "eth" as an alias of the Ethereum derivation path ("m/44'/60'/0'/0/").
-Recreating the same account requires knowledge of both the mnemonic and derivation path
+Use "eth" as an alias of the Ethereum derivation path ("m/44'/60'/0'/0/").
+Recreating the same account requires knowledge of the mnemonic, passphrase (if any), and the derivation path

   --indexAddress=indexAddress
       Choose the index address of the derivation path